Fiberglass Pool Design Ideas 101

 An infinity edge pool (also known as a vanishing edge) is a pool that's installed fully or partially above ground with water spilling over one side.
 This gives the illusion that the water stretches out to infinity, or at least over the hilltop or out into your landscaping.

 Fiberglass pools can become infinity pools during the installation.
-The builder will make the pool either semi-inground or entirely above ground to integrate the waterfall feature.
+The builder will typically make the pool either semi-inground or entirely above ground to integrate the waterfall feature.

 Let's explore some of the accessories that you can add to your fiberglass swimming pool.